SSB-3085

 Plain Language

-Before collecting, capturing, purchasing, or otherwise obtaining any biometric data, a private entity must provide the subject (or the subject's legal representative) with written notice of two things: (1) that the entity intends to collect the subject's biometric data, and (2) the specific purposes for collection and the length of time the entity intends to retain the data.
-This is a pre-collection requirement — the notice must be delivered before the biometric data is received.
+Before collecting, capturing, purchasing, or otherwise obtaining any individual's biometric data, a private entity must provide written notice to the individual (or their legal representative) of two things: (1) that the entity intends to collect the individual's biometric data, and (2) the specific purposes for and length of time the entity intends to retain that data.
+This is a pre-collection written notice requirement — collection cannot occur until the notice has been given.
 The bill does not require affirmative opt-in consent; written notice alone satisfies the obligation.

 Statutory Text